 Spamcop Removal Process: Automatic

 Unlike other providers, there is no manual removal process from Spamcop.
 Since they use a scoring mechanism, they will automatically remove your IP once you stop the spam source.
 In our email blacklist removal work, we usually see removals happen within 48 hours after the spam is stopped.
+If you want to expedite removal, see our SpamCop Blacklist Removal Instructions post.

 5. Passive Spam Block List (PSBL)